How to plan a holiday on a budget

 If you’re flying, it’s important to research widely and book your flights sooner rather than later.
 Websites that compare various airlines can be incredibly useful in finding the right deal.

 If you’re travelling domestically, go for road and/or rail.
-Have a look at petrol prices and public transport; you might be surprised.
+Have a look at public transport; you might be surprised.
 In our age of mass air travel, some people think you can’t have a proper holiday without splashing out hundreds on flights.

 Even if you’re heading overseas, the same principle often holds true.
 Of course, you’ll probably have to fly out of Australia (budget steamboats aren’t exactly abounding), but if you’re going to hop between a few different destinations, overnight busses and trains can be a lot cheaper than flights.